mentebinaria/autoclicker/README.md

 # autoclicker
-Uninterruptedly send mouse clicks on Windows
+Uninterruptedly send mouse clicks on Windows && Linux(Using C)